-The following first appeared in the Star Democrat.
+The following first appeared in the Richmond Times-Dispatch.

 Until last year, cattle would wade into streams and ponds to cool off on David Surratt's farm in the Shenandoah Valley.
 Unfortunately, this led to a host of problems.
 Trampled streambanks muddied the waters, while manure would flow downstream to the Shenandoah River.
 Calves would pick up infections from bacteria in the water, and two cows died after being stuck in the mud.

 But all that has changed since Surratt placed three miles of fencing along the streams and ponds on Meadowdale Farm in Fishersville last year, a project supported by Virginia's agricultural cost-share program.
 Thirsty livestock now drink from several new watering stations across the farm installed as part of the project.
 The fences keep cattle out of the waterways, so water in the streams is now much cleaner.
 Importantly for Surratt, all calves were free of infections last year.